 Underpinned by their up-to-the-minute research and informed by real world, practical illustrations and experiences, you’ll gain a solid foundation of business, management and media knowledge and insight to help you secure senior positions in media organisations around the world.

-Interview process: Shortlisted applicants will be interviewed, either in person or by Skype, to establish their level of work experience, their aptitude for the programme, and their motivation.
+We will review your application and if you meet the entry requirements, we will invite you to an interview.
+The interview will either be in person or by Skype, to establish your level of work experience, aptitude for the programme, and motivation.